Games that Changed the Gaming Landscape

 OcUK Gaming Germanium Z7 Gaming PC:

 Achieve cutting-edge gaming performance with the OcUK Gaming Germanium Z7 Gaming PC.
 This high-end system comes equipped with both an Intel 14th Gen CPU and NVIDIA RTX 40 Series GPU.
 Harness the new redefined multicore architecture to achieve blisteringly fast speeds, along with intelligent workload management.
-Both of which are enhanced further thanks to the built-in Intel Thread Director and up to 64GB of DDR5 RAM.
+Both of which are enhanced further thanks to the built-in Intel Thread Director and up to 32GB of DDR5 RAM.
+Take advantage of the NVIDIA RTX 4090, built with cutting-edge Ada Lovelace architecture, to unlock hyper-realistic visuals and buttery-smooth frame rates.
+All thanks to integrated support for Real-Time Ray Tracing and next-gen AI DLSS 3.

-All this incredible hardware is installed within a sleek Phanteks Evolv X Mid Tower Case, in which you can display all your next-gen hardware with pride thanks to the tempered glass side panel.
+All this incredible hardware is installed within a sleek Phanteks Evolv X ATX Mid Tower Case, in which you can display all your next-gen hardware with pride thanks to the tempered glass side panel.

-OcUK Gaming Germanium Z7 PC
+OcUK Gaming Germanium Z7 - Intel Core i7 14700KF, GeForce RTX 4090 Gaming PC

 OcUK Gaming Germanium Z7